DroidsOnRoids/swift-style-guide/README.markdown

 * Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

+* Comments should rather say what is the code doing, not how

 ## Classes and Structures

 ### Which one to use?